Mrgoodkato/parts_parser/README.md

 This script allows conversion of downloaded parts in xlsx into the final parts upload format.

-This has been thougth in order to be able to easily convert the inventory of a file into a movable format that allows to save the inventory and re-upload into other accounts if necessary the parts that were originaly uploaded.

 To use this script, clone this repository to your local environment and run the app.py script.

 Move the file or files you need to convert into the files/ folder.